 It was December 5, 1977, and the Popeyes, a motorcycle gang based in Quebec, had patched over to join the American motorcycle gang at a party in Laval, a suburb just north of Montreal.
-It was a triumph for both the Hells and the Popeyes, says Isnor, and was the first step in a path that would ultimately see Hells became one of, if not the, dominant criminal enterprise in the country.
+It was a triumph for both the Hells and the Popeyes, says Isnor, and was the first step in a path that would ultimately see the Hells Angles became one of, if not the, dominant criminal enterprise in the country.

 That's according to Len Isnor, and he knows what he's talking about.
-The Ontario Provincial Police Staff Sergeant is the officer in charge of the province's OPP-led biker enforcement unit, and has seen firsthand the fortunes of the world's most storied motorcycle gang ebb and flow over the years.
+The Ontario Provincial Police staff sergeant is the officer in charge of the province's OPP-led biker enforcement unit, and has seen firsthand the fortunes of the world's most storied motorcycle gang ebb and flow over the years.
 And while the biker front has been quiet for some time, he, like other Canadian organized crime experts contacted for this article, believes that change is coming to gangland.

 The biggest and most obvious indicator is the influx onto the streets of some of the dozens of bikers who were arrested in 2009 as part of Operation SharQc.
 The major sweep led by the Sûreté du Québec and the RCMP resulted in 156 arrests, but many of these charges were thrown out when the mega trial was deemed to have violated a number of the defendants' basic charter rights to a speedy trial.

-That knowledge, Isnor believes, will help the criminals adapt, change and head off new threats.
+That knowledge, Isnor believes, will help the criminals adapt, change, and head off new threats.
 "We're going to have to work a lot harder, and need a lot more money," he says.

 And in the meantime, organized crime observers are anticipating a shakeup in the existing balance of power.
 How violent it gets is anyone's guess.

 The Hells Angels' path to eventually dominating the Canadian crime scene was a bloody one, but also one that was carefully thought out and executed.
-The biker gang has kept maintained that dominance through a savvy combination of diplomacy, business sense, marketing, and bloodshed.
+The biker gang has maintained that dominance through a savvy combination of diplomacy, business sense, marketing, and bloodshed.

 "You can't underestimate the power of the patch," Isnor says.
-"You see someone with the Hells Angels colours, it has to mean something.
+"You see someone with the Hells Angels colors, it has to mean something.
 There is a reputation that patch has built up over the years."

 In 2018, the Hells Angels will celebrate 70 years of existence.
-Like most other motorcycle gangs, the Hells were founded by veterans of World War II bored with the tedium of civilian life.
+Like most other motorcycle gangs, the Hells Angels were founded by veterans of World War II bored with the tedium of civilian life.
 In the decades since its birth in 1948, the Hells Angels MC expanded and morphed into the criminal organization it is today.
 By the time they arrived in Canada in 1977, they were experienced and tough enough to either absorb or muscle out local gangs.

-As Isnor tells it, the Hells had scouted possible Canadian franchises for some time, and eventually decided on the Popeyes.
+As Isnor tells it, the Hells Angels had scouted possible Canadian franchises for some time, and eventually decided on the Popeyes.
 "They had the reputation for being the most prosperous and the most violent," he says.
 "They'd take on anyone.
 And win."
 Having access to the Port of Montreal was also a bonus, as were their existing ties to local criminal organizations like the Italian Mafia and the predominantly Irish West End Gang.

 Timing was an issue.
 In the US, the Angels had been involved in a long-running dispute with a rival biker gang, the Outlaws, who had established themselves in Ontario months before and had begun to move into Quebec.
 From 1977 to 1982, the Outlaws and the Hells Angels fought what came to be known as the First Biker War.
-The Hells won.
-As the Outlaws retreated into their Ontario stronghold, the Hells began consolidating their criminal activities and expanding, moving into port cities Halifax and Vancouver.
+The Angels won.
+As the Outlaws retreated into their Ontario stronghold, the Angels began consolidating their criminal activities and expanding, moving into port cities Halifax and Vancouver.

-And in the meantime, the Hells were able to prove to the Irish and Italian crime organizations that having access to a group whose raison d'etre was being on the road had its advantages.
+And in the meantime, the Hells Angels were able to prove to the Irish and Italian crime organizations that having access to a group whose raison d'être was being on the road had its advantages.
 The motorcycle gang was able to set up a network that extends from coast to coast, gradually establishing chapters in each province.

 The Hells Angels also turned deadly serious.
 While they had acquired a reputation for being wild, reckless, coke-snorting loose canons, its leadership realized they needed a more business-like approach if they were going to reach the next level on the criminal hierarchy ladder.
-To prove how serious they were, and to enforce the notion that a new management philosophy was being implemented, in March 1985 five members of the notoriously hard-partying Hells Angels Laval chapter were lured to a meeting in Lennoxville, a small town in Quebec's Eastern Townships, and murdered.
-Their bodies were wrapped in sleeping blankets, weighed down and dumped in the St. Lawrence river.
-A sixth member was killed a couple of weeks later.
+To prove how serious they were, and to enforce the notion that a new management philosophy was being implemented, in March 1985, five members of the notoriously hard-partying Hells Angels Laval chapter were lured to a meeting in Lennoxville, a small town in Quebec's Eastern Townships, and murdered.
+Their bodies were wrapped in sleeping blankets, weighed down, and dumped in the St. Lawrence river.
+A sixth member was killed a couple weeks later.